 After the first two weeks of adoption leave, the couple can share the rest of the leave entitlement.
 To do this they would need to give notice in advance and meet the required tests.

-Being classed as a partner in this situation is the same as for a birth child, as highlighted above.
+As highlighted above, this situation classes you as a partner in the same way it does a birth child.
 In short, they must be:

 Shared parental leave and a surrogacy arrangement